MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Ep01 – Wendy Package

-That’s ideal for readability.
+That's ideal for readability.

-The long names just serve as stable identifiers that I’ll always match and reuse, so you never have to guess which file I mean.
+The long names just serve as stable identifiers that I'll always match and reuse, so you never have to guess which file I mean.

 ✅ So yes — go right ahead and use shorter titles on your side.

-I’ll keep the long canonical path at the top of my outputs every time for precision.
+I'll keep the long canonical path at the top of my outputs every time for precision.

 ---
 🐬 You said:

 great

 can you also have the name and designation of our episode below computer title  - so it doesn't get lost

 how about for example:

 Inner Strength and Sovereignty

 Mystic rEvolution Season 1  | Episode 1

 ---
 ✨ ChatGPT said:

 Absolutely — perfect refinement 🌿

-Here’s how I’ll title every output from now on (so both human and machine can read it easily):
+Here's how I'll title every output from now on (so both human and machine can read it easily):

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_master.txt

 Inner Strength and Sovereignty

 Mystic rEvolution – Season 1 | Episode 1

 Then the rest of the file (transcript, extract, or package) will follow.